storyprotocol/documentation/docs/Introduction/ai-agents-on-story/implementing-the-atcpip-whitepaper.md

 ## Example Integration with MCP

-We have implemented a Model Control Protocol (MCP) server that provides tools for interacting with Story's protocol using <a href="https://github.com/modelcontextprotocol/python-sdk" target="_blank">the MCP Python SDK</a>, and an AI Agent that uses those tools.
+We have implemented a Model Context Protocol (MCP) server that provides tools for interacting with Story's protocol using <a href="https://github.com/modelcontextprotocol/python-sdk" target="_blank">the MCP Python SDK</a>, and an AI Agent that uses those tools.

 <Cards columns={2}>
   <Card title="Story MCP Server" href="https://github.com/piplabs/story-sdk-mcp" icon="fa-server" target="_blank">